-Consumer price: The price paid by the consumer, i.e. including VAT and taxes and after deduction of any subsidies.
+Consumer Price: The prices that are included in the consumer price index are the prices paid by the consumers, i.e. including VAT and taxes and after deduction of any subsidies.

-Price index: Explanations of other concepts regarding index calculations can be found in the publication (in Danish) Index calculations.
+Price Index: Explanations of other concepts regarding index calculations can be found in the documentation (in Danish) at the following link: Index calculations.